XHEPL-FM

 XHEPL-FM/XEPL-AM is a radio station on 91.3 FM and 550 AM in Ciudad Cuautémoc, Chihuahua, Mexico.
-The station is owned by the Moreno Salinas family and carries a variety format known as La Super Estación.
+The station is owned by the Moreno Salinas family and carries a variety format known as La Súper Estación.

 History

 XHEPL began as XEPL-AM 550.
 The station was owned by Adolfo Moreno Cortés when it received its concession on July 23, 1970.

 It migrated to FM in 2011.